Make Application Season Less Stressful with These 5 Tips

 • Consider taking the SAT and ACT (so you have as much time as needed to get a solid score)

-• Participating in competitive summer programmes, undertaking leadership, and volunteer activities.
+• Participating in competitive summer engineering programs, undertaking leadership, and volunteer activities.

 It’s also a good idea for you to ask your teachers for letters of recommendation as early as possible.
 Writing recommendation letters is a major undertaking for teachers and an important part of your application so you don’t want them to rush to complete something to meet an impending deadline.
 Teachers will appreciate you asking early.